Cyclone Gabrielle information and updates for the profession are available here.

 If you are not satisfied with the way a lawyer has handled a legal matter in which you are involved, you should first try to use the lawyer’s procedures to resolve the issue.
 If you were not given information about the procedures, or no longer have it, ask the lawyer to give you information about their internal complaints procedure.

 Lawyers are required to deal with any complaint promptly and fairly.
 If taking your complaint to the lawyer proves unsatisfactory, or is inappropriate, the Complaints Service may be able to help you resolve it or to make a formal complaint.

 If you have already tried to sort out the problem with the lawyer and you are still not satisfied, contact the Complaints Service.
 It can provide reasonable assistance to any person wishing to make a complaint.

 If you and the lawyer you are complaining about are willing to try to resolve matters by negotiation, conciliation or mediation, your complaint may be referred to the Early Resolution Service.
-If so, a Legal Standards Officer will telephone you and explain the process.
+If so, a Professional Standards Officer will telephone you and explain the process.

 Your complaint and any supporting information should be sent to:

 PO Box 5041, Lambton Quay, Wellington 6145